krakjoe/uopz/README.md

 function uopz_unset_return(string function) : bool;

 /**
-* Use mock in place of class for new objects
+* Use mock in place of class
 * @param string class
 * @param mixed mock
 * Mock can be an object, or the name of a class